-Grant Agreement
+The Grant Agreement

 Once the project is finalised, Voice will enter into a Grant Agreement with your organisation.
-The Grant Agreement is based on the mandate provided by the Netherlands Ministry of Foreign Affairs to Oxfam in Laos.
+The Grant Agreement is based on the authority provided by the Netherlands Ministry of Foreign Affairs.

 Grant Agreements will be concluded with organisations for well-defined and described proposal.
 The Grant Arrangement will apply for the period of time required to complete the project/research.
-The time plan and approved budget will be an integrated part of the Grant Agreement.
+The time plan and approved budget will be an integral part of the Grant Agreement.